 Payments will not be taken from your account if you are on automatic payment.
 If you are not on automatic payments, you do not need to send your payment in.
 The payments will be deferred to the end of your loan (see #2).

 - Will my payment increase after the 3 months?

 If your current loan is set-up as blended equal payments over the term of your loan, the payment amount will not change.

 If you currently pay a principal amount plus interest, your payment will increase slightly.

 - Is it automatic?

 Yes.
 However, not every client wants deferrals, and every loan file is different.
-We will be contacting clients with payments due April 1, 2020 by telephone to make sure you understand the process and want the deferral.
+We will be contacting clients with payments due in April, May and June 2020 by telephone to make sure you understand the process and understand your options.